CountNemoChan/Image-Recognition-demo/README.md

 source install.sh
 ```

-<span style="color:blue">If you are using macbook, then use the instruction below to install Pytorch(other steps are same):</span>
+<font color=blue>If you are using macbook, then use the instruction below to install Pytorch(other steps are same):</font>

 ```
 pip install torch torchvision torchaudio